Nail biting: Related disorders

-Other body-focused repetitive behaviors include excoriation disorder (skin picking), dermatophagia (skin biting), and trichotillomania (the urge to pull out hair), and all of them tend to coexist with nail biting.
+Other body-focused repetitive behaviors include onychotillomania (nail picking), excoriation disorder (skin picking), dermatophagia (skin biting), and trichotillomania (compulsive hair pulling), all of which tend to coexist with nail biting.
 As an oral parafunctional activity, it is also associated with bruxism (tooth clenching and grinding), and other habits such as pen chewing and cheek biting.

-In children nail biting most typically co-occurs with attention deficit hyperactivity disorder (75% of nail biting cases in a study), and other psychiatric disorders including oppositional defiant disorder (36%) and separation anxiety disorder (21%).
+In children, nail biting most typically co-occurs with attention deficit hyperactivity disorder (75% co-occurrence among one psychiatrically referred cohort of nail biters) and other psychiatric disorders including oppositional defiant disorder (36%) and separation anxiety disorder (21%).
 It is also more common among children and adolescents with obsessive–compulsive disorder.
 Nail biting appeared in a study to be more common in men with eating disorders than in those without them.

 Treatment

-The most common treatment, which is cheap and widely available, is to apply a clear, bitter-tasting nail polish to the nails.
+The most common, cheap, and widely available treatment is to apply a clear, bitter-tasting nail polish to the nails.
 Normally denatonium benzoate is used, the most bitter chemical compound known.
 The bitter flavor discourages the nail-biting habit.

 Behavioral therapy is beneficial when simpler measures are not effective.
-Habit Reversal Training (HRT), which seeks to unlearn the habit of nail biting and possibly replace it with a more constructive habit, has shown its effectiveness versus placebo in children and adults.
+Habit reversal training (HRT), which seeks to unlearn the habit of nail biting and possibly replace it with a more constructive habit, has shown its effectiveness versus placebo in children and adults.
 A study in children showed that results with HRT were superior to either no treatment at all or the manipulation of objects as an alternative behavior, which is another possible approach to treatment.
 In addition to HRT, stimulus control therapy is used to both identify and then eliminate the stimulus that frequently triggers biting urges.
 Other behavioral techniques that have been investigated with preliminary positive results are self-help techniques, such as decoupling and the use of wristbands as non-removable reminders.
-More recently, technology companies have begun producing wearable devices and smart watch applications that track the position of users' hands but no research has been published so far.
+More recently, technology companies have begun producing wearable devices and smart watch applications that track the position of users' hands, but no research has been published so far.

 Another treatment for chronic nail biters is the usage of a dental deterrent device that prevents the front teeth from damaging the nails and the surrounding cuticles.
 After about two months, the device leads to a full oppression of the nail biting urge.

 Evidence on the efficacy of drugs is very limited, and they are not routinely used.
 A small double-blind randomized clinical trial in children and adolescents indicated that N-acetylcysteine, a glutathione and glutamate modulator, could, in the short term only, be more effective than placebo in decreasing the nail-biting behavior.

 Nail cosmetics can help to ameliorate nail biting social effects.

 Independently of the method used, parental education is useful in the case of young nail biters to maximize the efficacy of the treatment programs, as some behaviors by the parents or other family members may be helping to perpetuate the problem.
-For example, punishments have been shown to be not better than placebo, and in some cases may even increase the nail biting frequency.
+For example, punishments have been shown not to be better than placebo, and in some cases may even increase the nail biting frequency.